Seven Ideas for a Kitchen Island

 Counter Stools for a Kitchen Island

-And I do love them since we have them at the beach and our home in South Pasadena.
+And I do love them since we have them at the beach and at our home in South Pasadena.

 Kitchen Island Lighting Ideas